 Pac Man Fever: Averted; Frank Underwood plays modern videogames realistically.
 He's as stiff and focused as you'd expect someone playing Killzone.

 Francis Urquhart was NOT a nice guy even with his leather pants.
 Quite a few of his machinations weren't just purely about business and furthering his own ambitions, but also partly for his own amusement, and more often than not he would do some reprehensible things simply because he knew he could get away with it.
+This worked in the British version because it was so short; the viewers only had to put up with him for less than four hours each series.
+Each season of the American version is about 13 hours (longer than the whole British version put together)—people probably wouldn't be able to handle so much pure sociopathy, especially given that it's Netflix and they probably watch several episodes on end.
 So it's understandable that the producers decided to make Francis Underwood be less of a bastard and more likeable and pragmatic with his actions.

 Same with Zoe; Mattie's Elektra Complex was completely dropped from the Zoe character and she has more of a spine when it comes to dealing with Underwood than Mattie did with Urquhart.